|

 Consider the Following Diagram:

-A researcher is online and surfing the Internet.
-This person has
+An researcher is surfing the Internet.
+This computer has

 The researcher is looking at a webpage (URL1) and clicks on a link which

 leads to another webpage (URL2).
-With that simple click, this is some
+With that click, some

-of the information that is now available to the webmaster of
+of your persona details is trnasmited to the webmaster of

 URL2: